resource0x/concert0x/README.md

 The system will open a session (with unique session id) for you and print URL to send to your partner - you can use email or whatever, beyond the app.
 You will join the session with your partner in different roles.
 The organizer's role is 'piano1', and partner's - 'piano2'.
 There can also be a listener to your duo (just one!).
 This one is not supposed to have a MIDI piano at all, and even if he does, it won't have any effect whatsoever.

 So piano1 should connect first, piano2 - second.
-Piano2 has to press 'connect' button to establish communication with piano1, who at that point is supposed to already connect.
+Piano2 user has to press 'connect' button to actually join the session.

 ## Chat